cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx/_index.md

 6. Select **Save**.

 {{<Aside type="note">}}
 Depending on your Office 365 configuration, you may receive a warning indicating that you need to run the `Enable-OrganizationCustomization` cmdlet before you create or modify objects in your Exchange Online organization.
-Follow the next step to enable this cmdlet.
+Follow the instructions in [section 6](#6-execute-enable-organizationcustomization-if-required) to enable this cmdlet.
 {{</Aside>}}

 7. Microsoft recommends disabling SPF Hard fail when an email solution is placed in front of it.
 Return to the [Anti-spam option](https://security.microsoft.com/antispam).